Eugene Zimmerman (industrialist): Personal life

-Zimmerman lived at 2448 Auburn Avenue, the southeast corner of Auburn and McMillan in Mount Auburn, an affluent neighborhood in Cincinnati, Hamilton County, Ohio, and was a member of the Loyal Legion, the Lotos Club, the American Yacht Club, and the Queen City Club of Cincinnati.
+Zimmerman lived at 2448 Auburn Avenue, the southeast corner of Auburn and McMillan in Mount Auburn, an affluent neighborhood in Cincinnati, Ohio, and was a member of the Loyal Legion, the Lotos Club, the American Yacht Club, and the Queen City Club of Cincinnati.
 He died at the Queen City Club on December 20, 1914.
 A few minutes before his death, he had been laughing over a $100,000 breach of promise suit filed against him in New York by Icy Wareham the previous June.
-Reportedly, Wareham, a dog fancier from Elmhurst on Long Island, alleged Zimmerman promised to marry her on December 30, 1913 and she was ready to marry him still.
+Reportedly, Wareham, a dog fancier from Elmhurst on Long Island, alleged Zimmerman promised to marry her on December 30, 1913, and she was ready to marry him still.
 After his daughter returned to Ohio from Europe, he was buried at Spring Grove Cemetery in Cincinnati.

 He left an estate valued at $10,000,000 in trust.
 From the beginning of his daughter's marriage, the Duke had financial difficulties and was known as a profligate gambler who spent lavishly on other women.
 In 1908, Zimmerman paid off the Duke's debts but made them in the form of payments for the purchase of various Manchester estates (including Kimbolton Castle, Kylemore Castle and Tandragee Castle), which were held for his grandson, Viscount Mandeville.
 By 1918, sixty-six petitions of bankruptcy had been filed against his son-in-law in the English courts.
 After becoming estranged in 1914, the Duke and Duchess eventually divorced in 1931.
 His only child, the Dowager Countess of Kintore, died at Keith Hall in Inverurie on 15 December 1971 and was buried alongside her second husband at the Keith Hall Burial Ground in Inverurie.

 Descendants

-Through his daughter Helena, he was the grandfather of four, including Lady Mary Alice Montagu (1901–1962); Alexander Montagu, 10th Duke of Manchester (1902–1977); Lord Edward Eugene Fernando Montagu (1906–1954); and Lady Ellen Millicent Louise Montagu (1908–1948).
+Through his daughter Helena, he was the grandfather of four, including Lady Mary Alice Montagu; Alexander Montagu, 10th Duke of Manchester; Lord Edward Eugene Fernando Montagu; and Lady Ellen Millicent Louise Montagu.